 The days of shoulder-busting vacuum cleaners are soon to be a distant memory.
 A future of robot vacuums, once a science-fiction pipe dream, is already here, and these smart household helpers are doing our dirty work for us.
 As the old-school style of upright vacuum cleaners surrenders their responsibilities to these powerful, smart and compact robotic vacuums, you can simply sit back, relax and put your feet up as your new favorite floor friend passes by.

 When shopping for the best Robot vacuums, one name rises about the rest — Roomba.
 Part of the iRobot family of products, DJ Roomba has become a pop-culture meme, and the brand name Roomba is synonymous with all robot vacuums in the same way you might refer to all bandages as Band-Aids®.
-However, iRobot isn’t the only company making worthwhile smart vacuums, and brands such as dser, Anker and Coredy are now making well-reviewed and affordable robot vacuums to compete with the Roomba family of cleaners.
+However, iRobot isn’t the only company making worthwhile smart vacuums, and brands such as dser, Eufy, and Roborock are now making well-reviewed and affordable robot vacuums to compete with the Roomba family of cleaners.